kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Making a mathematical models mechanistic

 - we can leave g(N,P) to be a mere description of pattern,
+- or we can:
+    - examine natural data closely,
+    - devise experiments,
-- or we can examine natural data closely, devise experiments, or reason logically to develop ideas about mechanism that inform the function
+    - or reason logically

+to develop ideas about mechanism that inform the function
 <br/><br/><br/>

-<font size="5"><p class="comment">"the characteristics of any specific example of a complex process can be determined by the action and interaction of a number of discrete components"<br/>
-(Holling 1959a,b, 1966)</p></font>

 ## Remember mechanistic models have specific domains of application